Airai: Geography

 Airai is most notable for its bai (men's meeting house), the oldest one in existence, dating back 200 years.
 The turbulent rains of Palau did not treat ancient Palauan architecture kindly.
 Airai is more inland/mountainous-jungle and therefore more of a bedroom community of Koror.

 Demography

 The population of the state was 2,455 in the 2015 census and median age was 33 years.
 Airai is also the name of the biggest town in the state, with a population of 920 people as of 2005.
 The town of Airai is the largest town in Palau outside of the state of Koror.
 The official languages of the state are Palauan and English.
 Ngiraked is the title of the traditional high chief from the state.

+In June 1972, the resident population was 693.

 Political system

+Airai has its own constitution, adopted in 1990.
+The state government was established in 1981.
 The state of Airai has an elected chief executive, governor.
 The state also has a legislature elected every four years.
 The state population elects one of the members in the House of Delegates of Palau.